ankane/ahoy_v1/README.md

 # Customize

 Ahoy was built to be highly customizable.
-Here are a few of the things you can do:
+Here are a few things you can do.

 ```html
 <script type="text/javascript">